بسم الله الرحمن الرحيم والصلاة والسلام على أشرف الأنبياء والمرسلين سيدنا محمد وعلى آله وصحبه أجمعين.

 In the name of Allah, the most compassionate the most merciful.

-ENJOY Orthodontics ..
-It is a wonderful speciality 🙂
+Please ENJOY Orthodontics ..
+It is a wonderful specialty 🙂

 Prepared by :Dr. Hani Alhebshi. , Dr, Saleh Alkhathami and Dr.Shehab Kaaki.

 This is a thorough overview on the management of Calss II malocclusion.

 Signs of Class II malocclusion :

 Skeletal pattern can be due to retrognathic mandible or prognathic maxilla or combination or both.That can be figured out by checking SNA and SNB angles.